 Most daily spends come from poor planning so in order to get on top of it, you first must get on top of your organization.
 Taking your own lunch to work for example will stop you spending money on convenience food every day, planning your travel times around a work mate could mean that you spend less on gas thanks to car pooling.
 The key is really in the preparation, make sure that you have organized yourself at home, before going out and consequently spending money.

 Don’t Take It

 Another very simple solution to prevent you spending money unnecessarily is simply not to take any with you.
 It would make sense that you take a credit card with you just in case of an emergency, but in terms of cash, leave it at home.
 If you don’t have the cash on you then you cannot spend it, it is as easy as that.

+There are many different ways that you can save some money.
+If you own a pet, you should definitely consider investing in an affordable pet insurance, and easily save some extra cash.
 Don’t underestimate the damage that this frivolous spending is having on your financial goals, you can be the best saver in the world but if you cannot cut them out, you will never get to where you want to.